Now offered in the evenings in five, online, virtual (live) sessions!

 Are the sessions recorded?

-No, they are not recorded.
-Student are expected to attend class to gain the most from the course and to meet attendance requirements to earn the certificate.
+No, the sessions are not recorded.
+Student are expected to attend class to gain the most from the subject matter through live interaction with instructor and classmates.

 Barry holds a B.S. in Criminal Justice from Appalachian State University.
-After working in the private security and staffing industry, he entered the Human Resource (HR) Management profession in 1992.
+After working in the private security and staffing industry, he entered the Human Resource (HR) Management profession.
 With a passion for the HR world, combined with learning and development, he has been instructing part-time for 15 years.
 He has taught both HR certification exam preparation programs and the Essentials of Human Resources.

 Barry enjoys fishing, tennis, and running.